dsyme/dsyme-presentations/design-notes/ces-compared.md

 - You can start using method overloading to allow "multi-type" computations that bind on related types.
 For example, the F# `task` monad allows you to bind against C# tasks, F# async or C# "task-like" values.

 There are lots of possibilities, though they are may or may not be useful, it’s just a syntax de-sugaring.
 The approach of using a syntax mapping that can be reused in various ways comes from Haskell, LINQ and the LCF theorem provers, but the technical details differ extensively.

-I may have made mistakes, please send a PR to correct.

 A final comment: I think unifying and extending Haskell list/do-notation with full control syntax (either OCaml-style or Algol-style) which can be de-sugared may make an interesting project.
 Or, to put it another way, there seems to be potential for a pure language which more natively supports a richer, customizable de-sugaring of data-generating control constructs.
 A starting point may be to strip some existing notations out of Haskell and rebuild assuming either OCaml-style or Algol-style control constructs.